fbef0102/Game-Private_Plugin/L4D_插件/Anti_Griefer_防惡意路人/antisaferoomdooropen/readme.md

 * <details><summary>How does it work?</summary>

 	* Lock start saferoom door until all connecting players are loaded or until time pass
+	* Players will be teleported back to saferoom if try to leave the safe area when door locks
-    * Teleport survivor back to safe area if does not have start saferoom door
+	    * Useful if map does not have start saferoom door
-    * Saferoom door drops after door open
+    * Saferoom door drops and fades after door open
     * To control enable/disable on some custom maps, modify file: [data/antisaferoomdooropen.cfg](data/antisaferoomdooropen.cfg)
 </details>